IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ## Insufficient storage when installing the APK

-You may encounter an `Insufficient storage` message when installing the APK on the emulator.
+You may encounter an `INSTALL_FAILED_INSUFFICIENT_STORAGE` error when installing the APK on the emulator.
 Ensure that the emulator AVD has sufficient disk storage configured:

 - In Android Studio open the AVD Manager via `Tools` > `AVD Manager`.
 - Edit the TomTom IndiGO AVD by clicking its pencil icon in the `Actions` column.